IBM/cp4d-deployment/aws/AWS-PERMISSION-VALIDATION.md

 ### Return code

-In case of required permissions not granteed to the user the script returns with return code 1.
+In case of required permissions not granted to the user the script returns with return code 1.